devayee/CS2-Vip-Manager/README.md

 - **Healthshots**: Automatic healthshots at round start
 - **Movement Abilities**: Multi-jump capabilities (double/triple), custom jump height, auto-bhop
 - **Weapon Access**: Special weapons menu access (!guns) **(NOT YET IMPLEMENTED)**

-- **`!viptest` Command** Allows players to test a VIP group for a specified duration, with configurable cooldown options (reuse after X days or restrict to a one-time use).
 - **Colored Smoke Grenades**

 ### 👥 Player Features
 - **Self-Service**: Players can check their VIP status and benefits
 - **VIP Community**: View other online VIP players